-- Just because your child wants a new puppy doesn’t mean they’re old enough or responsible enough yet to take care of one.
+- Just because your child wants a new puppy doesn’t mean he’s old enough or responsible enough yet to take care of one.

 When our children come to us with requests, it gives us the opportunity to teach them wisdom in their choices.
 Sometimes that means we have to make the choice for them.
 Other times, we may have to let them make their own choice and learn from it, even if it’s the wrong one.

 Especially if you have young kids still at home, 50% of the requests you get from your kids are probably going to be for candy or junk food (or they may not even ask).
-My kids usually ask me over mom because they know they have a slightly better chance of getting a “Yes”.
+My kids usually ask me instead of their mom because they know they have a slightly better chance of getting a yes from me.

-Even after filtering our response with these three questions, there will still be times when we know why something’s not in our child’s best interest, but don’t have a way of explaining it to them so that they’ll understand.But being able to say ‘Yes’ for our child’s enjoyment also requires that we know when to say ‘No’ for their benefit.
-And sometimes we simply have to say, “I don’t expect you to understand this, but I love you, and you’re just going to have to trust me.”
+Even after filtering our response with these three questions, there will still be times when we know why something’s not in our kids’ best interest, but explaining it so they’ll understand won’t be easy.
+Sometimes we simply have to say, “I don’t expect you to understand this, but I love you, and you’re just going to have to trust me.”

-Any good parent loves being able to say “Yes” to their children when they can.
-But being able to say “Yes” for our child’s enjoyment also requires that we know when to say “No” for their benefit.
+Any good dad loves being able to say yes to his children when he can.
+But being able to say yes for our kids’ enjoyment also requires that we know when to say no for their benefit.

-Sound off: How do you evaluate whether or not to say no to your kids?
+Sound off: How do you evaluate whether to say no to your kids?

 Huddle up with your kids and ask, “Have you ever regretted a decision you made?”